dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Middle Ring

+- {{< spell 267683 "Azerite Veins" >}} - The raw HPS of this trait outweighs the unreliability of it, compared to its contemporaries on this ring.
 - {{< spell 271536 "Crystalline Carapace" >}} - A slightly worse (defensively) version of {{< spell 268596 "Gemhide" >}} with a small DPS component.
 - {{< spell 267671 "Winds of War" >}} - While you can't rely on dodge to keep you alive, it will reduce your overall damage taken, making this essentially a 3% damage reduction (against dodgeable attacks).
 - {{< spell 264108 "Blood Siphon" >}} /{{< spell 267665 "Lifespeed" >}} /{{< spell 264108 "On My Way" >}} - Free stats are free stats.

 ## Inner Ring

-- {{< spell 280181 "Personal Absorb-o-Tron" >}} - If you have engineering, this is by far the strongest inner trait.
+- {{< spell 263962 "Resounding Protection" >}} - Absorbs are always good.
 - {{< spell 268437 "Impassive Visage" >}} - A healing trait that is almost guaranteed to not overheal.
 - {{< spell 268595 "Bulwark of the Masses" >}} - If you can proc the effect, a very powerful absorb.
 - {{< spell 268596 "Gemhide" >}} - A reliably high-uptime Armor and Avoidance buff.